 The robot boosts their productivity almost immediately.
 It achieves a return on investment after just 6 months.

 What did Luis do differently?

-He reached out to the right people before doing anything else, saving him time, energy and money.
+He reached out to the right people before doing anything else, and got advice that saved him time, energy, and money.

-If you're on a budget and you want to get the benefit of cobots, which way would you prefer?
+If you're on a budget and you want to get the most benefit from robots, which method would you choose?